University of Leicester joins launch of AMAST Network to battle AMR in the agrifood system

 “We’re really excited to be part of this new community.
 The agrifood system is incredibly complex with a diverse community of key players that are involved in the production of safe and nutritious foods.
 So understanding the challenges of AMR requires a non-traditional approach,” said Dr Gilmour.

-Dr John Pearl from the University of Leicester Department of Respiratory Sciences, who is the AMAST network’s partner for stakeholder mapping and demographics, said: “The University of Leicester is an ideal partner for this transdisciplinary network because we can leverage our diversity to enhance engagement within the range of communities in which we will work.
+Dr John Pearl from the University of Leicester Department of Respiratory Sciences, who is the AMAST network’s partner for stakeholder mapping and demographics, said: “The University of Leicester is an ideal partner for this transdisciplinary network because we can leverage our cultural and scientific diversity to enhance engagement within the range of communities in which we will work.
 I’m personally committed to delivering common-sense solutions to help prevent the spread of AMR through our farms and livestock producers and within our water systems.
 This award is a perfect fit for my research program where we focus on the possibility of inadvertent bioamplification of pulmonary pathogens within various environments.

 “We are committed to linking experts in precision health and clinical medicine to fundamental researchers with an aim to deliver evidence-based knowledge to our diverse constituency within the agri-food sector.”